AlbertSuarez/object-cut/README.md

 - [x] Structured API
 - [ ] Finish and test that everything works
 - [ ] Create logic about GPU
-- [ ] Set examples for the schemas and improve API documentation (in general)